No items found.

 3. The rising cost of living

-The world over, employees are struggling with rising costs.
-The rising cost of living is the most pressing worry for 93% of employees across Europe, for example, and 67% of Americans are increasingly worried.
-(That’s why poor financial well-being is one of the big three drivers of turnover right now).
+All over the world, employees are struggling with rising costs.
+The rising cost of living is the most pressing worry for 93% of employees across Europe, and 67% of Americans are increasingly worried.
+That’s why poor financial well-being is one of the big three drivers of turnover right now.

 If your employees are facing rising costs (they are!), ask: how are we protecting our people?
 Do we understand the pressures different employee groups face financially?
 What are we doing to ensure the cost of living crisis doesn’t cause long-term inequality?